OpenAPC/openapc-de/data/jisc_collections/README.md

 ### 2. preprocessed

-Preprocessed variant of the original files.
+Preprocessed variants of the original files.
 As OpenAPC data files require 5 specific mandatory data fields (institution, period, euro, doi, is_hybrid) to make them automatically enrichable, several steps were conducted to make the original JISC file compatible with the OpenAPC data schema and enrichment routines:

-1. All columns not relevant to OpenAPC were removed, reducing the file to the following items:
+1. All columns not relevant to OpenAPC were removed, reducing the file to the following items (The interim result of this step is the "columns_removed" file):

 | JISC column                                         | Used in                   | Usage                                           |
 |:----------------------------------------------------|---------------------------|------------------------------------------------:|